1Hive/time-lock-app/docs/technical-docs.md

 > Note: this only works if permissions on the lock-app are set so that only members of the DAO `canForward()`.
 If _anyone_ can submit proposals or DAO members can easily transfer their membership tokens between accounts the griefing mechanism is much less effective.

 ### Mapping Addresses to Locks

+`addressesWithdawLocks` maps an address to it's locks.
+Since an address can have multiple locks, these locks are stored in a `WithdrawLock[]` dynamically sized array.
+Each lock is a `WithdrawLock` struct that has an `unlockAmount` and `unlockTime`.
+Each address is mapped to a `WithdrawLock[]` array that holds that address's `WithdrawLock` stucts.
 ```
 // Using an array of WithdrawLocks instead of a mapping here means we cannot add fields to the WithdrawLock struct in an upgrade of this contract.
 If we want to be able to add to the WithdrawLock structure in future we must use a mapping instead.
 mapping(address => WithdrawLockLib.WithdrawLock[]) public addressesWithdrawLocks;